+Symptoms

-Symptoms Solution Hydraulic oil can be seen on the outside of the system, usually associated with a loss of braking performance.
+Hydraulic oil can be seen on the outside of the system, usually associated with a loss of braking performance.
 A typical cause is after a crash which has wrenched the hose and damaged other items on the brake.
 Or the brake is very old and the seals have worn out.
-Spare parts are available for your brake.
-Please consult your dealer who will advise and obtain the required spares.